Grand chancellor (China): Qing dynasty

 The Qing dynasty bureaucratic hierarchy did not contain a chancellor position.
 Instead, the duties normally assumed by a chancellor were entrusted to a series of formal and informal institutions, the most prominent of which was the Grand Council.
-Occasionally, one minister may held enough power in the government that he comes to be identified, figuratively, as the "chancellor".
+Occasionally, one minister may have held enough power in the government such that he came to be identified, figuratively, as the "chancellor".

 In 1911, the Qing court adopted reforms which, amongst other changes, established the position of prime minister.
 This position existed for less than a year before the Qing government was overthrown.